simonlav24/wormsGame/README.md

 - Cooldown - weapons have a cooldown for 4 turns.
 - Warped - horizontal map warp. *experimental*
 - Random - the worm of the next turn is randomly picked.
-"Teams" means completely random worm and team.
-"Worms" means random worm but team cycle regularly.
+"Complete" means completely random worm and team.
+"In Team" means random worm but team cycle regularly.
 - Manual placing - place worms manually.
 - Darkness - dark game mode. use flares to illuminate areas near you.
 - Closed map - cant exit the map bounding box.